SLCG Goat Gestation Calendar

 What Supplies Do I Need to Have Ready When My Doe Is Due?

 When your doe is due, you should make sure that you have all the necessary supplies on hand to ensure a safe and healthy delivery for both you and your goats.
-You will need plenty of clean bedding, kid-care items such as bottles, a heat source to keep the kids warm, and plenty of feed for both mom and her kids.
+You will need plenty of clean bedding, kid-care items such as milk replacer and bottles, a heat source to keep the kids warm if needed, and, if possible, a separate area for your doe and her new kids.

 You should also have an emergency plan in case something goes wrong during the kidding process.
-This could include having a trusted vet on call who can come to help in case of an emergency, as well as researching what steps you need to take if something goes wrong.
+This could include having a trusted vet on call who can come to help in case of an emergency, as well as researching what steps you need to take if complications happen.

 More Goat Kidding Resources: